How are grants given?

 Applicants should refer to the individual Program Details for specifics about eligibility.

 Principal Applicant eligibility: In general, researchers in positions at or above Assistant Professor or equivalent can apply as the Principal Applicant.
-Some programs allow postdoctoral researchers to apply as the Principal Applicant; this requires the support of an Administrative Supervisor.
+Some programs allow postdoctoral researchers, research associates or equivalent to apply as the Principal Applicant; this requires the support of an Administrative Supervisor.